 Step 1: Fill your bathtub a quarter of the way with hot water.

-Step 2: Next up we have to choose the cleaning products we will use.
+Step 2: Next we have to choose which cleaning products to use.
 Bleach will get the job done, but due to its toxicity, we will rather be using something non-toxic and environmentally friendly – baking soda and white vinegar.

 If you do not have any baking soda or white vinegar available, or still prefer to use bleach, then check out how to do so at wikihow.com.

-Step 3: Allow the bathroom mats to soak in the mixture for 5 to 10 minutes before scrubbing them thoroughly with a brush.
+Step 3: Allow them to soak in the mixture for 5 to 10 minutes before scrubbing them thoroughly with a brush.